bwasmith/Rhew-R-Pi/setting_up_raspberry_pi/README.md

 3. Enter password if necessary

 ###Ethernet with a Static IP address
+Note, most ethernet connections will work without these instructions.

 You will need an IP address, a subnet mask, a router/gateway, a DNS server, and a domain.

 1. _Right click_ network button in top right corner